AlbertWhite/site-v2.0/readme.md

 7. NodeJS
    We can write NodeJS function with Gatsby API.
    Ex: onCreateNode, createPages
+8. React-Helmet.

+- More react-like header management
+- SEO : this is important not just for site viewers, but also for SEO — title and description metadata stored in the document head is a key component used by Google in determining placement in search results.
+- different meta informations for different pages. [source](https://stackoverflow.com/questions/52690820/what-is-the-purpose-of-react-helmet)

 Schema connections (edges) is the ability to query over collections of nodes of a type.